jbreckmckye/premock/README.md

 Premock stores up your calls until you can resolve it with a real function.
 Then it replays your original calls using that implementation.
 Subsequent calls go straight to the real function.

+## Without cross-page persistence

+If you don't want to store calls in localStorage, for whatever reason, you can use `premock.withoutPersistence`.

+    let premocked = premock.withoutPersistence(); // no key required

+    premocked(1); // Neither of these do anything ...yet premocked(2);

+    function printDouble(x) {
+        console.log(x * 2);
+    }

+    premocked.resolve(printDouble);
+    // '2' printed to console
+    // '4' printed to console

+    premocked(3);
+    // '6' printed to console

 ## Argument-passing

-Premock can happily handle multiple arguments.
-It will also pass through the `this` binding available to the premock proxy function.
-Remember to use `bind` if you want to change that.
+You can pass any number of arguments when calling the proxy.

+If you are using cross-page persistence, your arguments will need to be serializable.
+If you pass arguments with circular references, you may get a `JSON.stringify` exception.

+If you are using `premock.withoutPersistence`, premock will preserve the proxy's `this` binding, which you can control with the `bind` method.

 ## Dealing with return values

 If Premock is run in an environment with promises (that is, where `window.Promise` is not undefined), it will use them to construct a return value for premock calls.
-That promise will be resolved with the return value of the call.
+If the premock is resolved with an implementation in _the same pageview_, those promises will be resolved with the return value of the real function call.

-    let premocked = premock();
+    let premocked = premock('foo');

     let promise = premocked('Kathy');
     promise.then(function(resolvedValue){
-    	console.log(resolvedValue);
+        // Print the promise's resolved value to the console console.log(resolvedValue);
     });